yo-ch/Inazuma/README.md

 ~music | ~m <option>
    Options:       p | play <url>  : Adds the song to the queue.
-                  s | skip        : Skips the current song. q | queue       : Displays the song queue. v | vol <0-100> : Sets volume.
+                  s | skip        : Skips the current song. pause           : Pauses the song.
+                  resume          : Resumes the song.
+                  q | queue       : Displays the song queue. np              : Displays the title of the current song. v | vol <0-100> : Sets volume.

    Supports all sites that youtube-dl supports.